Climate Change and Its Impacts

 Paths Toward a Sustainable Water Future

 Despite the severity of the crisis, solutions do exist.
-The groundwater, it is part of the solution.
+The groundwater is part of the solution.
 We can resolve the issue by exploring, protecting and sustainably using groundwater, which will be central to surviving and adapting to climate change and meeting the needs of a growing population.

 Addressing global water scarcity requires a combination of policy, innovation, and community action.
 We should Identify new water resources and improve the efficiency of water resources by planning for urban scarcity, expanding technologies to ensure climate resilience, changing behaviours, and planning national water needs.